 An exceedingly rare English high-quality free-sprung Hunter pocket watch

-Balance bridge: True to free-sprung tradition, the balance bridge does not receive any kind of engraving.
+Balance bridge: True to free-sprung balance tradition, the balance bridge does not receive any kind of engraving.
 The floral engraving of non free-sprung movements was made to decorate the index regulator markings.
 These being unnecessary on a free-sprung watch, the regulator is left free of engravings.
 The balance jewel end-cap is given a faceted diamond stone, set in a blued steel bushing.
 This is the traditional treatment for the highest-grade English movements.
-The Phillips overcoil, deep-blue steel hairspring is fastened by the correctly shaped splinter hairspring stud.
+The very small diameter, tightly wound, high-strength Phillips over coil, deep-blue steel hairspring is fastened by the correctly shaped splinter hairspring stud.
 Holding screws for the jewel and stud are bombé finished and finely polished.
 A deep blued screw holds the balance bridge in place.

 Escapement: Traditional English right-angle straight lever escapement.
-Large bimetallic balance wheel with small ‘talons’ at the balance arm ends.
-This authored work is remarkable for the thinness of the balance arms, where the outer rim is thinner than the steel portion.
-The balance wheel fitted with large, heavy solid gold weights.
-The impulse jewel is given a single roller.
-The escape lever is finished in with the traditional club-shaped end.
-The two banking pins are placed underneath the balance bridge, giving a visual cleanliness to the escapement works.
-The escape wheel and escape lever bridge has a very sharp curve inwards, reminiscent of Wycherley’s movement designs.
+Very large, and thin-bimetallic balance wheel with broad thin balance arm ends.
+The balance wheel fitted with large, heavy solid gold weights to provide weight to move the very stiff hairspring used.
+The impulse jewel is given a double roller typical of Continental work.
+The escape lever is finished in with the traditional club-shaped end, however, the safety roller pin used is typically that of Continental style.
+This is with the safety pin protruding from underneath the jewel impulse slot.
+The escape wheel and escape lever bridge has a very gentle curve that is made to follow the circumference of the balance wheel.
 The entire escapement is fitted with pivot end cap-jewels as in the best chronometers of the day.

-Keyless winding: Intricately finished, typical Lancashire and London styled, keyless winding configuration.
-Consisting of exposed gears with the rocking lever placed underneath.
-Deep blued bombe-shaped screw head ends on the intermediary gears, with the rocking lever plate screws mirror polished.
+Keyless winding: Intricately finished, typical of the best Lancashire work, and styled according to the preferred keyless winding configuration for London and Liverpool high quality work: This is a setup consisting of exposed gears with the rocking lever placed underneath.
+Adding to the harmony of the dial-side disposition, all gears are given the same curved sunburst finishing, with polished bombe-shaped screw head ends on all screws.
 The minute wheel given a similarly polished retaining screw (a retaining screw for this wheel being more traditional in the 1850s fusee movements).
 The rocking lever main ratchet wheel having a fine circular engraving along the perimeter.
-Intermediary gears given mirror polish.
-The mainspring ratchet wheel given a finely grained starburst pattern along the exterior, with the traditional polished inner step.
-It is fastened to the mainspring arbor via a brass pin.
+The mainspring ratchet wheel has the traditional polished inner step, with a slotted center to hold the wheel to the mainspring arbor via a brass pin.
 The mainspring click of talon style, with the traditional, and correctly positioned mainspring click above the ratchet wheel.

 Train: Solid brass with thick and textured gold gilding.
 Solid hardened and polished steel pinions.
 Solid gold alloy escape wheel.